 Okay so maybe San Miguel de Allende was voted the “world’s best city” – chances are that wasn’t by people who were looking to spend any less than the duration of their retirement there.
 For people looking to jam-pack a long weekend?
-You’re sh*t out of luck, amigo.
+You’re out of luck, amigo.

 There are a handful of interesting and worthwhile things to see and do in San Miguel de Allende… if you have a tiny baby hand or maybe even a hook for that matter.
-We spent most of our 2 days in San Miguel de Allende bored and being bored while traveling the world feels like such an intense failure.
+We spent most of our 2 days in San Miguel de Allende bored.
+And feeling boredom while traveling the world feels like such an intense failure.